 Competence-based e-portfolios are very familiar to the skills sector but did you know that e-portfolios tools supporting reflection on learning, managed by learners themselves, have a proven track record supporting effective learning?

-Assessment of an e-portfolio of evidence, if it occurs at all under the new employer-led standards, will no longer take place prior to end point assessment (EPA).
+Assessment of an e-portfolio of evidence, if it occurs at all under the new employer-led standards in England, will no longer take place prior to end point assessment (EPA).
 However, some standards are giving weighting to evidence collected before EPA, others include assessment by discussion or interview on evidence gathered earlier, and all contain synoptic tests which assess holistically knowledge, competencies and behaviours learned throughout the apprentice’s training.

 In all these scenarios, using e-portfolios to deepen understanding and encourage ownership of learning prior to EPA has to be on the cards.